ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Experiments

 \subsection{Ablation study}

-\paragraph{Optimization} We present an ablation study on the CO3D evaluation set, comparing our full pipeline to a baseline lacking the SDS loss, and four optimization variants: (1) direct depth pixel optimization, (2) full DA-V2 fine-tuning, (3) fine-tuning only embeddings and DPT weights, and (4) a two-stage version of (3) that first optimizes the embeddings and subsequently fine-tunes the decoder.
+\paragraph{Optimization.} Table~\ref{tab:ablation} presents an ablation study on the CO3D evaluation set, comparing our full pipeline to a baseline lacking the SDS loss and four optimization variants: (1) direct depth pixel optimization, (2) full DA-V2 fine-tuning, (3) fine-tuning only embeddings and DPT weights, and (4) a two-stage version of (3) that first optimizes the embeddings and subsequently fine-tunes the decoder.

-The qualitative results in Fig.~\ref{fig:ablation} show that direct optimization (1) creates noise artifacts (first row), while full finetuning (2) causes the geometry to collapse (second row), even-though we reduced to a very small learning rate of $2 \times 10^{-6}$ for optimizing both the ViT encoder and the DPT decoder.
+The qualitative results in Fig.~\ref{fig:ablation} show that direct optimization (1) creates noise artifacts (first row), while full fine-tuning (2) causes the geometry to collapse (second row), even though we reduced the learning rate to a very small value of $2 \times 10^{-6}$ for optimizing both the ViT encoder and the DPT decoder.
 Our chosen approach (3) strikes a balance, enhancing detail without degradation.
 These visual observations are corroborated by the quantitative metrics in Table~\ref{tab:ablation}.
-Although variants (3) and (4) are visually comparable, (3) achieves lower errors, validating our design choice. \paragraph{Ensembling predictions.} We investigate the impact of ensembling predictions via mean aggregation.
+Although variants (3) and (4) are visually comparable, (3) achieves lower errors.

+\parag{Ensembling predictions.} We investigate the impact of ensembling predictions via mean aggregation.
 The results, shown in Fig.~\ref{fig:ensemble}, demonstrate clear benefits but with rapidly diminishing returns.
-While a prediction from a single run achieves a 1.58\% improvement on SI log over DA-V2, ensembling predictions from 3 runs significantly increases this to 2.22\%.
+While a prediction from a single run achieves a 1.58\% improvement in SI log over DA-V2, ensembling predictions from three runs significantly increases this to 2.22\%.
 This benefit quickly saturates, with 10 predictions offering only a negligible further gain (2.24\%).